SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 Use the learned technics to inspect the entries in the Job Postings table.

-If you need a quick recap, go back to [Exercise 06](../../exercises/06-define-db-schema/README.md) and check on the instructions.
+If you run the `cds watch` command, or if you still have the `localhost` open, you can click on the `Job Postings` entity to load all entries from the database and display them in a JSON format.

 ## Experiment with the orchestration service filters